 Evocon has become the central protagonist of HKScan’s production floor operations.
 Both in supporting the shop-floor with clear performance metrics and senior management with direct analytics for equipment and labor efficiency.

-The goal for the HKScan going forward is clear – to analyze, based on collected production data, how to maximize machine utilization, minimize machine breakdowns, and to increase productivity.
+The goal for the HKScan going forward is clear – to analyze, based on collected production data, how to maximize machine utilization, minimize machine breakdowns, and increase productivity.